skydive-project/skydive.network/blog/secadvisor.md

 If the secadvisor log shows a credentials error, verify that the credential fields (<"access_key", "secret_key"> for minio, and <"api_key", "iam_endpoint"> for IBM COS) are properly set in the secadvisor.yml file.

-If the secadvisor log shows an overflow and states that flows were discarded, check that max_flow_array_size is defined to some reasonable positive number.
+If the secadvisor log shows an overflow and states that flows were discarded, check that max_flow_array_size is defined to some reasonable positive number - at least the number of flows you expect to capture.

 Verify that host_id is "".